 - In 2009, Penn State negotiated a contract for recycled-content paper, making it possible for the University to offer this environmentally friendly paper at a cost lower than that of virgin paper.

 - General Stores has also added the ENERGY STAR certified Sylvania micro-mini compact fluorescent lamp – as well as over 2,000 other green products – to its inventory.

-Located at PSU's University Park campus and open to the general public, the Lion Surplus Storeresells Penn State's surplus goods.
-The store's inventory features everything from office furniture to scientific equipment.
+- The Lion Surplus Store, located at PSU’s University Park campus and open to the general public, resells Penn State’s surplus goods.
+The store’s inventory features everything from office furniture to scientific equipment.

 Vote With Your Wallet!

 Suppliers and manufacturers do, in fact, respond to consumer demands!
 By choosing to purchase sustainable and energy efficient products, you can help corporations recognize the importance of a sustainable business model.
 The following is a list of criteria you can use to evaluate the environmental implications of your purchases: